vojtechkral/rust-c99/README.md

 Provides C99 integer types for interfacing with C libraries that use them.
-Requires CMake and a decent C compiler to build.

 Contains following types and constants, all of which are in the `c99` crate: